pangaea-data-publisher/BSRN_Toolbox/Documentation/License/Readme.txt

 BSRN Toolbox is available for the scientific community and is distributed as Open Source program (see License.txt) for the operating systems Windows, MacOS X and Linux.

-Reference: SchmithŸsen, Holger; Sieger, Rainer & Kšnig-Langlo, Gert (2012) BSRN Toolbox - a tool to create quality checked output files from BSRN datasets and station-to-archive files, doi:10.1594/PANGAEA.774827
+Reference: Schmithüsen, Holger; Sieger, Rainer & König-Langlo, Gert (2012) BSRN Toolbox - a tool to create quality checked output files from BSRN datasets and station-to-archive files, doi:10.1594/PANGAEA.774827

 Alfred Wegener Institute for Polar and Marine Research (AWI) 27515 Bremerhaven, Germany

-Center for Marine Environmental Sciences (MARUM) University of Bremen
-28334 Bremen, Germany

 e-mail: info@pangaea.de